Final Fantasy II: Story

-On his deathbed, the King of Fynn tasks the party to seek the help of the seemingly extinct dragoons of Deist.
-In Deist, the party finds only a mother with her son, learning that all but one of the Dragoons are dead, partly as a result of Imperial poison.
-After placing an egg of the last wyvern in a cavern, the party returns to Altair and rescues Hilda from the Empire a second time, before successfully reclaiming Fynn from the Imperial forces.
-They then travel west in search of a powerful magic item, joining forces with the last surviving dragoon on the way.
+On his deathbed, the king of Fynn tasks the party to seek the help of the seemingly extinct dragoons of Deist.
+There, the party finds only a mother with her son, learning that all but one of the dragoons are dead, partly as a result of imperial poison.
+After placing an egg of the last wyvern in a cavern, the party returns to Altair and finds the Hilda they rescued is a lamia in disguise.
+The party slays the imposter and rescues the real Hilda before successfully reclaiming Fynn from the imperial forces.
+They then travel west, searching for a powerful magic item, joining forces with the last surviving dragoon.
 The party returns to Fynn and sees that many towns have been destroyed by a cyclone summoned by the Emperor.
 The party calls upon the newly born last wyvern to take them to a castle inside the cyclone, where they confront and kill the Emperor.
-Back at Fynn, everyone celebrates the Empire's defeat, but a mortally wounded Fynn soldier arrives and reveals that Leon has taken the throne and plans to destroy the Rebels with the Imperial army.
+Everyone celebrates the Empire's defeat until a mortally wounded Fynn soldier arrives and reveals that Leon has taken the throne and plans to destroy the rebels with the Imperial army.

-The party enters the castle of Palamecia and confronts Leon, but the Emperor reappears in the throne room in a new demonic form, revealing he has returned from Hell with the intention of destroying the entire world.
-The party and Leon escape Palamecia Castle with the wyvern, as the castle is replaced with the palace of Hell, Pandaemonium.
+The party enters the castle of Palamecia and confronts Leon.
+Still, the Emperor reappears in the throne room in a new demonic form, revealing he has become the ruler of Hell and returned to destroy the entire world.
+The party and Leon escape Palamecia Castle with the wyvern as the castle is replaced with the palace of Hell, Pandaemonium.
 Leon agrees to help the group seal the Emperor away.
 The party travels to the Jade Passage, an underground passage to the underworld, and finds the portal to Pandaemonium, where they finally defeat the Emperor.
-Afterwards, Leon chooses to leave in response to the trouble he caused, though Firion assures him that he'll be welcomed back if and when he returns.
+Afterward, Leon chooses to leave in response to the trouble he caused, though Firion assures him that he will be welcomed back if and when he returns.